Tinder/Nodes/Configuration.md

 isPeripheryCommentEnabled: false
 ```

-To control which UI Frameworks are made available in the new file dialog in Xcode, include configuration for AppKit, UIKit, or SwiftUI as shown below; or a fully custom UI framework may be configured for unique use cases.
+To control which UI Frameworks are made available within the new file dialog in Xcode, include configuration for AppKit, UIKit, or SwiftUI as shown below; or a fully custom UI framework may be configured for unique use cases.
 More than one UI framework can be included in the configuration.
+And by default, without providing any UI framework configuration, UIKit and SwiftUI (for iOS) are automatically configured.

 > TIP: For use in an iOS app that allows both UIKit and SwiftUI, both may be enabled simultaneously if desired.